cassandra2010/MLSmaillProjects/README.md

-# MLSmaillProjects
+# MLSmallProjects
-Small Mschine Learning projects which can be trained and validated on personal computer
+Small Machine Learning projects which can be trained and validated on personal computer